EXCLUSIVE: Fat Joe Wants "All The Way Up" Lawsuit Tossed, No One Can Find Signed Contract

-Miami rapper Fly Havana maintains he helped producer Infrared create the original version of the hit single "All The Way Up," which features Remy Ma and French Montana.
+Miami rapper Fly Havana maintains he helped create the original version of the hit single "All The Way Up," which features Remy Ma and French Montana.

-Fly Havana says Infrared gave the original track to Fat Joe and the rest is history - without him.
+Fly Havana says he helped Infrared create the original track, which made its way to Fat Joe and the rest is history - without him.